 - 4. 19, Table 1 Not for the exam, but notice that only ~52% of respondents indicated that their degree area of study was within the behavior analysis field (I included the following areas when calculating this: applied behavior analysis, behavioral psychology, experimental analysis of behavior, and organizational behavior management).
-That means that almost 50% of BCBAs and those seeking a BCBA identified behavior analysis as their major field of study.
+That means that almost 50% of BCBAs and those seeking a BCBA did not identify behavior analysis as their major field of study.
 Interesting data. - 5.
-18, 2nd clm, 2: Initial or Pre-service training.
-Approximately what percentage of respondents indicated that upon hire they received an initial orientation or training before working independently?
+18, 2nd clm, 2, Initial or Pre-service training: Not for the exam, but I am going to come back to this in SO 7.
+Note the percentage of respondents who indicated that upon hire they received an initial orientation or training before working independently?
 Of course, this means that about 50% did not receive any initial or pre-service training Yikes!!
 As the authors state in 21, 2nd clm, 2, This is "alarming." - 6.
-19, 2^{nd} clm, 1.

-A. What were the two most common training methods?

-B. What were the two least common training methods?

-C. How many reported that a mastery criterion was used for training?

-- 7. 19, 2nd clm, 1.
-Not for the exam, but note that while 63% of respondents reported that the initial orientation/training prepared them to perform successfully on the job, that means that almost 1/3 did not feel prepared.
-Add this to the percentage who said they did not receive any orientation or training before working independently (from SO5) and those statistics are not at all good. - 8.
+19, 2nd clm, 1. - A. What were the two most common training methods? - B. What were the two least common training methods? - C. How many reported that a mastery criterion was used for training? - 7.
+19, 2nd clm, 1.
+Based on the below, be able to state the percentage of respondents who reported that either (a) they did not receive any initial orientation or training before working independently or (b) the training they received did not prepare them to perform successfully/adequately on the job! - Note that while 63% of respondents reported that the initial orientation/training prepared them to perform successfully on the job, that means that almost 1/3 did not feel prepared.
+Add this to the percentage who said they did not receive any orientation or training before working independently (from SO5) and those statistics are not at all good.

+- If my math is correct, it means that 66% of the respondents reported that either (a) they did not receive any initial orientation or training before working independently or (b) the training they received did not prepare them to perform successfully/adequately on the job! - 8.
 19, 2nd clm, 1, Ongoing or In-Service Training.
+State the most "frequently endorsed" type of ongoing training.
+Note once again, that this is not good!
+We know that workshops and inservice training have very little effect on the performance of staff! - And, be careful not to mix up the answer to this SO and the answer to SO6. - 9.
+19, 2nd clm, 1, Ongoing or In-Service Training.
 66% of respondents indicated that they received ongoing feedback (that, of course means that 34% did not).
-Of those that indicated that they received ongoing feedback, how often did the majority of respondents indicate that they received it? - 9.
-20, 2nd clm, 1, Ongoing or In-Service Training.
-Not for the exam, but notice the percentage of respondents who indicated that the training topics were directly relevant to the job they perform daily.
-That doesn't strike me as very high. - 10.
-20, 2nd clm, Incentives.
-About 25% of respondents indicated that they received monetary or non-monetary incentives or bonuses.
-How often did the majority of respondents say that the incentives were delivered?

-11. 20, 2nd clm, Supervisory Training.
+However, this is pretty high.
+That said: - A. Of those that indicated that they received ongoing feedback, how often did the majority of respondents indicate that they received it? - B. From lecture: What is the most likely reason that (a) a high percentage of respondents indicated that they received ongoing feedback and (b) the reason that feedback is most often given monthly? - 10.
+20, 2nd clm, Not for the exam: Incentives.
+Only about 25% of respondents indicated that they received monetary or non-monetary incentives or bonuses. - 11.
+20, 2nd clm, Supervisory Training.
 Of the 75% of respondents who indicated that they supervised staff, approximately what percentage indicated that they did not receive training on effective supervisory practices?
 Feel free to say ~65%.